wernerdegroot/applicatives/README.md

 Note that your co-worker is pretty smart.
 Each of these generators require an instance of `Random`, which guarantees that generating a random `String`, `Integer`, `EnergyType`, or `List<Move>` is predictable and repeatable (if you provide it with a predictable and repeatable instance of `Random` that is).

 All that is left for you is to combine those four separate generators into a generator for `PokemonCard` objects (`Function<Random, PokemonCard>`).
-Although the following code works, it won't win any beauty contests:
+Although the following code works, it is not going to win any beauty contests:

 ```java
 Function<Random, PokemonCard> randomPokemonCard = random -> {